gmtsciencedev/scitq/docs/specific.md

 ### Using NFS

-NFS has been used since the beginning of pytq usage, but we tend to not use it anymore as NFS is very likely to create some bandwidth bottlenecks.
+NFS has been used since the beginning of scitq usage, but we tend to not use it anymore as NFS is very likely to create some bandwidth bottlenecks.
 Yet if you have a very big bandwidth this can still be a very good option.
 In doubt, look at S3 that will be covered later on.

 NFS is hardcoded to be mounted on `/data` and as for now there is no way to change that easily as this directory will be used in the NFS server, in the workers and in the container (dockers) where your tasks are launched.

-#### Changes in PYTQ server `/etc/ansible/inventory/common`
+#### Changes in scitq server `/etc/ansible/inventory/common`

 If you use NFS just set up `nfs_server` with some short name for your server and `nfs_server_address` with the IP or name with which your workers will see your NFS server.
 Those variables are in `[all:vars]`.

-Your server short name should also be added in `[managers]` section together, a line just before the localhost definition for the PYTQ server itself which looks like that:
+Your server short name should also be added in `[managers]` section together, a line just before the localhost definition for the scitq server itself which looks like that:
 `localhost ansible_connection=local keyname=mykeyname`

 In the provided file, the exemple server shortname is `mynfsserver` and the long server name is `mynfsserver.my.domain` (but it could be an IP address as well).

-#### Additional steps on PYTQ server
+#### Additional steps on scitq server

 You should also add the short name of your nfs in your ssh config file, edit or create `/root/.ssh/config` and add those lines:
 ```init